Solitonic Andreev spin qubits from Andreev states in Corbino Josephson junctions: Introduction

-The ASQ in particular is based on the original quantum-dot spin qubit proposal~\cite{Loss:PRA98}, where the spin in a quantum dot is manipulated coherently using Zeeman fields or nanomagnets.
-The ASQ concept replaces these problematic magnetic elements by the SC phase difference (or a supercurrent) across a Josephson junction (JJ) with the quantum dot inside, see Fig. \ref{fig:qubits}(a).
-Fully controlling the spin qubit this way is made possible by electrostatic gating and the presence of spin-orbit (SO) coupling in the quantum dot.
-An unrelated and beautiful variation of the traditional spin qubit, also reliant on SO coupling to remove the need of magnetic fields, is the geometric spin qubit (GSQ) concept, in which the quantum dot is able to move within its two-dimensional electron gas (2DEG) host, see Fig. \ref{fig:qubits}(b).
-Arbitrary manipulations of the spin in a GSQ is achieved without any magnetic fields by real-space displacements of the dot center along a path $\mathcal{C}$ in the presence of SO coupling\cite{Golovach:PRB06,Bulaev:PRL07,San-Jose:PRB08,Golovach:PRA10}.
-This kind of manipulation is an example of a holonomic quantum gate~\cite{Zanardi:PLA99,Zhang:PR23,Budich:PRB12a}, which is characterized by being independent of manipulation timing (as long as it is sufficiently slow), depending purely on the geometry of $\mathcal{C}$ instead.
-This removes one source of fidelity-reducing noise~\cite{Arroyo-Camejo:NC14}, and makes inverting a single-qubit gate easier in principle.
-However, since possible displacements are often small, with $\mathcal{C}$ often bounded within a small region of the 2DEG, the maximum speed of GSQ operations is strongly reduced.
+The original quantum-dot spin qubit proposal~\cite{Loss:PRA98} utilizes the spin in a quantum dot that is manipulated coherently using Zeeman fields or nanomagnets.
+Several qubit designs have been proposed to remove these problematic magnetic elements~\cite{Foulk:25,Heinz:25}.
+The Andreev spin qubit concept, in particular, replaces them with the superconducting phase difference (or a supercurrent) across a Josephson junction with the quantum dot inside; see Fig. \ref{fig:qubits}(a).
+Fully controlling the spin qubit this way is made possible by electrostatic gating and the presence of spin-orbit coupling in the quantum dot.
+Another variation of the traditional spin qubit, also reliant on spin-orbit coupling to remove the need of magnetic fields, is the geometric spin qubit concept, in which the quantum dot is moved within its two-dimensional electron gas (2DEG) host \editE{using electrostatic gates}; see Fig. \ref{fig:qubits}(b).
+Arbitrary manipulations of the spin in a geometric spin qubit are achieved without any magnetic fields by real-space displacements of the dot center along a path $\mathcal{C}$ in the presence of spin-orbit coupling \cite{Golovach:PRB06,Bulaev:PRL07,San-Jose:PRB08,Golovach:PRA10}.
+This kind of manipulation is an example of a holonomic quantum gate~\cite{Zanardi:PLA99,Zhang:PR23,Budich:PRB12a}, which is characterized by being independent of manipulation timing (as long as it is sufficiently slow), depending purely on the geometry of $\mathcal{C}$ instead. \editE{In contrast, traditional dynamic manipulation uses electric pulses to manipulate the qubit so that its final state depends on the pulse \textit{duration}, not just the path $\mathcal{C}$ of the pulse in parameter space.} Holonomic gates remove one source of fidelity-reducing noise~\cite{Arroyo-Camejo:NC14}, and make some operations easier, such as, e.g., inverting a single-qubit gate.
+However, since displacements are typically small, with $\mathcal{C}$ bounded within a small region of the 2DEG, the maximum speed of holonomic operations is strongly reduced.

+In this work, we study a novel type of Andreev bound state (ABS) whose properties make it a natural candidate for a new type of qubit design, dubbed solitonic Andreev spin qubit (SASQ).
+The SASQ combines features from the geometric spin qubit and the Andreev spin qubit; see Fig. \ref{fig:qubits}(c).
+In a SASQ, like in an Andreev spin qubit, single-qubit operations can be performed by controlling the superconducting phase difference across a Josephson junction.
+Unlike in Andreev spin qubits, however, the induced operation is holonomic.
+Compared to a geometric spin qubit, the possible $\mathcal{C}$ displacement paths in a SASQ can be arbitrarily large~\cite{Golovach:PRA10}, so that the holonomic qubit operations may be far more efficient, even with a weak spin-orbit coupling.